 - Managing other symptoms (shortness of breath, loss of appetite, constipation, sleeping problems, and many more)

 - Reducing stress and anxiety

 - Coordination of care with your doctors

-Care can begin at any age and any stage of an illness.
-Numerous studies show that patients getting timely palliative care report higher quality of life scores and services more closely aligned with their priorities.
-Care can be provided in a hospital, nursing facility or anywhere a patient calls home.
+Palliative care can begin at any age and any stage of an illness.
+Numerous studies show that patients getting timely palliative care report a higher quality of life scores and services more closely aligned with their priorities.
+Care can be provided in a hospital, nursing facility, or anywhere a patient calls home.

 Palliative care can be a significant and valuable form of healthcare that helps alleviate the pain and suffering of those who are going through a severe illness or terminal diagnosis.
 It focuses on providing comfort and support for all aspects of the illness, including emotional, mental, spiritual, and physical well-being.
 Although any patient can benefit from palliative care regardless of age, diagnosis, or prognosis, it is normally recommended when the person has a life-limiting illness that is not expected to go away anytime soon.

 It allows patients to gain control over their medical condition through symptom management and increasing communication between patients, family, and medical personnel.
 Palliative care can help people make important decisions about how they want to live their remaining days comfortably and with peace of mind.

 While palliative care can be a powerful tool in helping people dealing with a serious illness navigate their health journey, there are several potential barriers that patients and caregivers may encounter.
 These barriers can include the following: